noda/selfhost-service-skeleton/README.md

 [Flask-HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) is a Flask extension that simplifies the use of HTTP authentication with Flask routes.

 As always with Python dependencies, there are sub-dependencies for all of the above items.
-We will not list these here as the above items are the only ones we are directly interested in.
+However, we will not list these here as the above items are the only ones we are directly interested in.

 ## Project structure